Preschool Skill: Importance of Sharing

 Yes!
 You know what?
 There are certain things that I own that I don’t share.
 I don’t share breakable glassware with my toddler….I don’t share my wedding ring with my preschooler….I don’t share my last hair tie I have in the house with my 6-year old because I know she will lose it.
 And that’s okay.
 Now if I felt that God was wanting me to share one of my favorite things with someone, you can bet I would do it!
 But your preschooler should not be expected to share every toy they own.

 One thing I do is that when we have friends coming over to play, I have my children go to their rooms and put up any special toys that they don’t want others to play with.
 Usually they will pick a new toy that they just received or a new Lego creation that they just built.
 And honestly, they usually just pick out one or two things.
 If I saw that they were putting away half their toys, then we would need to have some more talks about the importance of sharing.

 - I Can Share

 Get FREE printable coloring pages about sharing!

-Grab these free sharing coloring pages that illustrates the beauty of sharing to your children!
+Grab free sharing coloring pages that illustrates the beauty of sharing to your children in my Shop.
 One says “Sharing is Caring” and one has a Bible verse (1 John 3:18).
 Use these to initiate a lesson on sharing along with a book from the booklist above.
 You can do this!